 When it comes to the Cotswolds, the easiest list to create would be places not to visit… because that list would be a whopping zero places long!
-The ridiculously pretty villages and towns alone could be (and are) their own list, as each storybook village boasts golden cottages of Cotswold stone laced with hanging flower baskets and winding rivers – not to mention lots of antique shops to explore and historic (even dog-friendly) pubs where you can whet your whistle.
+The ridiculously pretty villages and towns alone could be (and are) their own list, as each storybook village boasts golden cottages of Cotswold stone laced with hanging flower baskets and winding rivers – not to mention lots of antique shops to explore, vineyards to discover, and historic (even dog-friendly) pubs where you can wet your whistle.

 So, while Chipping Norton and Stow-on-the-Wold are of course must-visit places (seriously, do go and check out St Edward’s Church for a sight straight out of Tolkien), this holiday checklist is all about the sights in and around the towns from unique, historic gardens to buildings of near regal importance.

 Clear your camera roll and pull on your comfiest pair of shoes, it’s time to explore the best places to visit in the Cotswolds…

 For an Area of Outstanding Natural Beauty, it might seem impossible to pin down the most beautiful view… Well, Cotswold Lavender certainly gives it a good try between the months of June and August when the sweet-smelling fields turn into a rolling carpet of purple.